core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    options : bstr
 ]
 ~~~~~~~~~~~
+{: #fig-ext-aad-encryption title="external_aad for Encryption" artwork-align="center"}

+Compared with Section 5.4 of {{RFC8613}}, the 'algorithms' array in the aad_array additionally includes:

+* 'alg_countersign', which contains the Counter Signature Algorithm from the Common Context (see {{ssec-common-context}}).
+This parameter has the value specified in the "Value" field of the Counter Signature Parameters Registry (see {{iana-cons-cs-params}}) for this counter signature algorithm.

+* 'par_countersign', which contains the Counter Signature Parameters from the Common Context (see {{ssec-common-context}}).
+This parameter contains the counter signature parameters encoded as specified in the "Parameters" field of the Counter Signature Parameters Registry (see {{iana-cons-cs-params}}), for the used counter signature algorithm.
+If the Counter Signature Parameters in the Common Context is empty, 'par_countersign' MUST be encoding the CBOR simple value Null.

+* 'par_countersign_key', which contains the Counter Signature Key Parameters from the Common Context (see {{ssec-common-context}}).
+This parameter contains the counter signature key parameters encoded as specified in the "Parameters" field of the Counter Signature Key Parameters Registry (see {{iana-cons-cs-key-params}}), for the used counter signature algorithm.
+If the Counter Signature Key Parameters in the Common Context is empty, 'par_countersign_key' MUST be encoding the CBOR simple value Null.

 ### external_aad for Signing ### {#sec-cose-object-ext-aad-sign}

-For the group mode only, the second external_aad structure used for the signing process producing the counter signature as defined below includes also:

-* the counter signature algorithm and related parameters used to sign messages, encoded as in the external_aad structure defined in {{sec-cose-object-ext-aad-enc}};

-* the value of the OSCORE Option included in the OSCORE message, encoded as a binary string.

-Thus, the following external_aad structure is used for the signing process producing the counter signature, as defined below.
+The external_aad for signing (see Section 4.4 of {{RFC8152}}) used in group mode is identical to the external_aad for encryption (see {{sec-cose-object-ext-aad-enc}}) with the addition of the OSCORE option, see {{fig-ext-aad-signing}}.

 ~~~~~~~~~~~ CDDL
 external_aad = bstr .cbor aad_array